 While each BPM solution differs in pricing and approach, almost all software systems carry the same core features.
 The distinguishing factor comes from elsewhere.
 It's about finding a solution and a provider that integrates with your existing systems, fits your culture, works well with your people, and tailors to the functionality you need.
-Find the BPMS solution that can be whatever you need it to be.
+Find the BPMs solution that can be whatever you need it to be.

-About us
+About ProcessMaker

-ProcessMaker is low-code BPM and workflow software.
-ProcessMaker makes it easy for business analysts to collaborate with IT to automate complex business processes connecting people and existing company systems.
+ProcessMaker is a low-code intelligent process automation platform.
 Headquartered in Durham, North Carolina in the United States, ProcessMaker has a partner network spread across 35 countries on five continents.
 Hundreds of commercial customers, including many Fortune 100 companies, rely on ProcessMaker to digitally transform their core business processes enabling faster decision making, improved compliance, and better performance.